CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

 ## How to Support
 Here's some ways you can support.
-We're open to volunteers!

 ### Ongoing tasks (Volunteer)
-To figure out what's priority and figure out how to get to your own individual goals with C&C, ask an organizer.
+ We're open to volunteers!
+Here's a list of tasks.
+Ask an organizer if you have any questions or need more context.

 **Open Source Issues**
 - Open Source Maintainer - Review code, test it to ensure functionality, and merge it to production.